broadinstitute/adapt-pipes/README.md

 #### Running your workflow through the Swagger UI

-To access the Swagger UI, go to your `HostName` URL in any web browser.
+To access the Swagger UI, go to your `HostName` URL in a web browser.
+Note, it does not work in Chrome; use Firefox, Safari, Edge, or Internet Explorer instead.
+You may need to ignore a security warning about a self-signed certificate to access the page; to do so, click "Advanced" or "More Information" and then continue to the webpage.

 To run your workflow, click `POST /api/workflows/{version}`, click "Try it Out", set `version` to "v1", upload your WDL workflow to `workflowSource`, upload your JSON input file to `workflowInputs`, set `workflowType` to "WDL", set `workflowTypeVersion` to "1.0", and click "Execute".
 Record the workflow ID outputted.